Construction of genuine multipartite entangled states: Construct an -partite genuine entangled state from two -partite states

 The converse of Lemma \ref{le:conjequiv} (i) is wrong.
 That is, if $\a$ is a bipartite entangled state such that $\a\otimes_{K_c}\b$ is a tripartite genuine entangled state, then the tripartite state $(\a+\g)\otimes_{K_c}\b$ may be biseparable.
 For example, we can choose $\g=xI$ with large enough $x>0$ such that $\a+\g$ is separable.
 Then $(\a+\g)\otimes_{K_c}\b$ is biseparable.

-It is known that the Werner states are of full rank, and it follows from the fact above Definition \ref{def:werner} that each NPT bipartite state can be converted to an NPT Werner state using LOCC.
+It is known that the Werner states $\rho_w(d,p)$ in Eq. \eqref{eq:werner} are of full rank if and only if $p\neq\pm 1$, and it follows from the fact above Definition \ref{def:werner} that each NPT bipartite state can be converted to an NPT Werner state using LOCC.
 We next consider Conjecture \ref{cj:aotimesb} (ii) for bipartite NPT states $\a_{AC_1}$ and $\b_{BC_2}$.
 So $\a$ is LOCC equivalent to $\r_w(d_1,p_1)_{AC_1}$, and $\b$ is LOCC equivalent to $\r_w(d_2,p_2)_{BC_2}$.
 Lemma \ref{le:conjequiv} (i) can be used to further reduce the parameters of $\r_w(d_1,p_1)_{AC_1}\ox_{K_c}\r_w(d_2,p_2)_{BC_2}$.